AG7GN/networking/hamwan-arden-home-README.md

 		set system name-server '::1'
 		commit;save;exit

-1. Make sure your PC's ethernet port to automatically obtain an IP address.
+1. Make sure your PC's ethernet port is set to automatically obtain an IP address.
 It should already be set this way.

 ### Reconfigure your Current WiFi/Router/Switch (WRS)